 Operating system selection

 SAP HANA dynamic tiering must run on the same type and version of operating system as the SAP HANA system it supports.

-For the operating systems that SAP certifies for SAP HANA on Google Cloud, see the SAP HANA Planning Guide.
+For the operating systems that SAP certifies for SAP HANA on Google Cloud, see Certified operating systems for SAP HANA.

 Pricing and quota considerations for SAP HANA dynamic tiering